-Welcome to another blog post!
+Welcome!
 This month’s topic is: health advice that sounds great on paper but is super hard to follow.
-We’ve all heard endless health tips from doctors, influencers, and that friend who developed a sudden obsession with chia seeds.
+We’ve all heard endless health tips from experts, influencers, and that friend who developed a sudden obsession with chia seeds.
 Some of the advice is great.
-But the chances of most of us beginning a “cold plunge gratitude routine” are basically zero.
-What follows are my favorite pieces of health advice that I absolutely should follow but would very much prefer not to.
+But the chances of most of us starting a “cold plunge gratitude routine” are basically zero.

 “When you’re hungry, just drink water.”